 Other dogs may think of the vacuum as a threat and try to protect you from it, which may cause your dog to pounce on the vacuum or bark.
-For other dogs, the movement and sound of vacuum may cause grazing or prey drive, causing dogs to want to chase, bite or graze vacuum.
+For other dogs, the movement and sound of the vacuum may cause grazing or prey drive, causing dogs to want to chase, bite or graze vacuum.
 This may cause your dog to break the vacuum and puncture the hose.
-In addition, due to the existence of vacuum, your dog becomes more and more excited and / or nervous, resulting in the deterioration of unwanted behavior over time.
+In addition, due to the existence of a vacuum, your dog becomes more and more excited and/or nervous, resulting in the deterioration of unwanted behavior over time.

 How to Train Dogs Not to Bark at Vacuum Cleaners?

 - Anti-regulation and desensitization

 It is important that we not scold or punish the dog for its reaction to the vacuum.
 On the contrary, we hope to use positive intensive training methods to help our dogs have a new response to the existence of a vacuum.
 Counter conditioning and desensitization are training techniques that can help your dog shift their relationship to things they were initially uncertain or uncomfortable about.
 In order to adapt dogs to a vacuum environment, you don’t want to force them close to things they feel uncomfortable with.
 On the contrary, in order to help our dogs, we want to work where they feel comfortable.
 Then, let them work at their own pace, no matter how fast or slow, in order to realize that vacuum will not harm them.

 We do this by pairing the existence of a vacuum (also at any distance where your dog feels comfortable) with positive things such as high-value hospitality and praise.
 Over time, your dog will begin to associate the existence of a vacuum with rewards, which in turn will change your dog’s overall sense of the vacuum.